rfshelley/Documentation/device-type-developers-guide/simulator-metadata.rst

 Simulator
 =========

-Using the IDE simulator, we can model the behavior of the device without actually requiring a physical device.
+Using the IDE Simulator, we can model the behavior of the device without actually requiring a physical device.

 ----

 Overview
 --------

-On the right-hand side of the IDE, after you install a Device Handler, you'll see the simulator.
+On the right-hand side of the IDE, after you install a Device Handler, you'll see the Simulator.
-The image below is the simulator seen after installing the "Z-Wave Switch" Device Handler (available via the *Browse Device Templates* menu).
+The image below is the Simulator seen after installing the "Z-Wave Switch" Device Handler (available via the *Browse Device Templates* menu).

 Go ahead, try it out.
 Install the Device Handler in the IDE, and choose a virtual switch.
-Modify some of the simulator metadata as you read through this and see what happens.
+Modify some of the Simulator metadata as you read through this and see what happens.

 .. figure:: ../img/device-types/simulator.png

-The purpose of the simulator metadata is to model the behavior of the physical device.
+The purpose of the Simulator metadata is to model the behavior of the physical device.
-Using the simulator, we can test sending messages and commands to our Device Handler.
+Using the Simulator, we can test sending messages and commands to our Device Handler.

-There are two types of simulator declarations to define in a Device Handler - "status" and "reply".
+There are two types of Simulator declarations to define in a Device Handler - "status" and "reply".

 ----